 The president of the Reminiac Christmas Fair called yesterday.

-“Nicole, can you make some Christmas cakes for the Christmas fair ?
-We have several requests for them, could you make eight ?”
+“Nicole, can you make some Christmas cakes for the Christmas fair?
+We have several requests for them, could you make eight, please?”

-The Christmas fair in in ten days time, and I don’t have any black treacle or any marzipan.
+The Christmas fair is in ten days’ time, and I don’t have any black treacle or any marzipan.

 The marzipan is another worry entirely: the French supermarkets only seem to sell pink or green marzipan.